-If you’re the kind of person who eats, breathes and sleeps music, Cleveland’s already got a top spot on your travel bucket list.
-If rock is your jam, well then, chances are you’ve already got a getaway to the city on the books.
+If you’re the kind of person who eats, breathes and sleeps music, Cleveland deserves a top spot on your travel bucket list.

-After all, not only did Cleveland DJ Alan Freed literally invent the term “rock 'n' roll,” but we also were the first city to embrace quintessential rockers like Bruce Springsteen and David Bowie during the famous WMMS Coffee Break Concerts.
+After all, not only did Cleveland DJ Alan Freed popularize the term “rock 'n' roll,” but we also were the first city to embrace quintessential rockers like Bruce Springsteen and David Bowie during the famous WMMS Coffee Break Concerts.

 If your musical tastes run toward genres besides rock 'n' roll, Cleveland still strikes the right chord — a fact that is agreed upon across the country and around the globe.